beingshahariar/Database-Management-Systems-Laboratory/README.md

 🗄️ Database-Management-Systems-Laboratory

 This repository contains practical, hands-on implementations of Database Management System (DBMS) concepts using modern web technologies.
-It is designed for students, lab work, and mini-projects focused on backend and full-stack development.
+It is designed for students, lab work, and projects focused on backend and full-stack development.

 🔧 Technologies Used